nixonpj/wedding-site/content/faq.md

 ### How long will each ceremony last?

-- Mehendi: Approximately 2 hours
+- Mehendi: ~2 hours
 - Sangeet: ~3 hours
-- Haldi: Approximately 2 hours
+- Haldi: ~2 hours
 - Wedding Ceremony: ~4 hours

 ### What should I expect at each ceremony?